opengovsg/postmangovsg-guide/campaign-guide/quick-start/email/scheduled-sending.md

 ---
 description: >-
   Created your campaign, but want to send it at a future date and time*?
-  PostmanSG's scheduled sending feature now allows you to do so, so you no longer have to log in to send campaigns after work hours
+  Postman's scheduled sending feature now allows you to do so, so you no longer have to log in to send campaigns after work hours
 ---